jharding/jharding.github.com/_posts/2012-6-13-using-spell-check-in-vim.md

 ### Introduction

 Vim has been my editor of choice for almost 4 years and yet I'm still constantly learning about new features.
 A feature I've recently stumbled across is spell check and I recommend learning how to use it.
 Using spell check within Vim is a great way to ensure your comments are high quality and it's a killer feature if you do a lot of your writing in Vim like I do.
-The goal if this post is to provide a simple guide for getting started with spell check in Vim.
+The goal of this post is to provide a simple guide for getting started with spell check in Vim.

 ### Configuring Spell Check